Top 10 Foreigner Songs

 'Juke Box Hero'

-For anyone who has ever been on the wrong side of a sold out concert, 'Juke Box Hero' will touch a chord.
-The real-life version had a happier ending, as Foreigner invited a Cincinnati fan that they met outside of soundcheck (and helped to inspire the eventual song) inside to watch the show from the side of the stage.
+For anyone who has ever been on the wrong side of a sold-out concert, 'Juke Box Hero' will touch a chord.
+The real-life version had a happier ending, as Foreigner invited a Cincinnati fan that they met outside of soundcheck -- and helped to inspire the eventual song that tops our list of the Top 10 Foreigner Songs -- inside to watch the show from the side of the stage.